 Ken Barlow is forecasting record warmth for the weekend

-The coldest air of the next 6-10 days is right now.
-We are starting out in the teens this morning, but a huge warm up begins today!
+The warming started on Thursday afternoon when afternoon temperatures nearly reached 60-degrees for the first time since Monday.

-The blustery and very cold weather we had yesterday is already on its way out.
+The blustery and very cold weather we’ve had for the past day and a half is gone.

+This weekend will feel like May or even June on Sunday as we get close to a record 70-degrees!

+A shower is possible on Sunday afternoon, but most of the weekend will be rain-free.

-Cooler weather returns late Sunday night and Monday with a few rain/snow showers late Sunday night and on Monday.
+Cooler weather returns late Sunday night and Monday with a few rain/snow showers on Monday.

 Ken